-The symptoms and signs of toxicity are generally similar to those described in the Adverse Reactions section but may be more frequent and can be more severe.
+The symptoms and signs of toxicity are generally similar to those described in the Section 4.8 Adverse Reactions but may be more frequent and can be more severe.

 Signs and symptoms of digoxin toxicity become more frequent with levels above 2.0 nanograms/ml (2.56 nanomol/l) although there is considerable inter-individual variation.
 However, in deciding whether a patient's symptoms are due to digoxin, the clinical state together with serum electrolyte levels and thyroid function are important factors (see Dosage and Administration).
-In patients undergoing haemodialysis, digoxin use is associated with increased mortality; patients with low pre-dialysis potassium concentrations are most at risk.
+In patients undergoing haemodialysis, digoxin use is associated with increased mortality; patients with low predialysis potassium concentrations are most at risk.

-Adults
+Adults:

-In adults without heart disease, clinical observation suggests that an overdose of LANOXIN of 10-15 mg was the dose resulting in death of half of the patients.
-If more than 25 mg of LANOXIN was ingested by an adult without heart disease, death or progressive toxicity responsive only to digoxin - binding Fab antibody fragments (DIGIBIND) resulted.
+In adults without heart disease, clinical observation indicates that an overdose of digoxin of 10 to 15 mg was the dose that resulted in death in half of the patients.
+If more than 25 mg of digoxin was ingested by an adult without heart disease, death or progressive toxicity responsive only to digoxin-binding Fab antibody fragments resulted.

-Cardiac manifestations
+Cardiac manifestations:

 Cardiac manifestations are the most frequent and serious sign of both acute and chronic toxicity.
 Peak cardiac effects generally occur 3 to 6 hours following overdosage and may persist for the ensuing 24 hours or longer.
-LANOXIN toxicity may result in almost any type of arrhythmia.
+Digoxin toxicity may result in almost any type of arrhythmia.
 Multiple rhythm disturbances in the same patient are common.
 These include paroxysmal atrial tachycardia with variable atrioventricular (AV) block, accelerated junctional rhythm, slow atrial fibrillation (with very little variation in the ventricular rate) and bi directional ventricular tachycardia.